 TRL 4 – Technology basic validation in a laboratory environment

 The next step towards practical application is testing your proof of concept.
 This requires a controlled testing environment (such as a laboratory) that simulates real-world conditions.
-Here, you can monitor and collect data to evaluate the prototype’s performance, identify any issues and refine and improve your design.
+Here, you can monitor and collect data to evaluate the proof of concept’s performance, identify any issues and refine and improve your design.
 For proposals at TRL 4, you will need to demonstrate how the laboratory simulates real-world conditions and how the data collected will be used to refine the technology.
 Collaborating with industry partners to provide expertise and resources for testing may be necessary.

 Example